 When teachers modify instruction, they change the expectations for learning curriculum content and change the instructional engagement of the learner.
 Their instruction may be designed to decrease conceptual difficulty, reduce the vocabulary or standards that will be acquired, and/or teach below grade level standards (aligned to the grade level content being taught).
+It is not scaffolding (a general education approach) unless the content is significantly altered.
 Modifications may limit the student's ability to master grade level standards and ultimately meet graduation standards.
 Consequently, IEP teams should carefully consider their impact on student progress.
 Examples of modifications are: